This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

-However, LiveCanvas has lots of features that developers and coders should especially find very useful.
+However, LiveCanvas has many features that developers and coders should find very useful.
 These features help separate LiveCanvas from the competition.
-Thanks to the HTML and CSS Editor that we cover in more detail later on in this review, you get a lot of control over how your site looks with this WordPress plugin.
+Thanks to the HTML and CSS Editor that we cover in more detail later in this review, you get a lot of control over how your site looks with this WordPress plugin.

 So if you want to create a custom WordPress website, or add pages with custom designs to your site, LiveCanvas could be the plugin for you.

-LiveCanvas works with it’s own theme – a custom child theme of UnderStrap.
+LiveCanvas works with its theme – a custom child theme of UnderStrap.
 This means two things: good site performance and having Bootstrap 4 as CSS framework underneath.

 LiveCanvas WordPress Plugin Features

-As LiveCanvas is a powerful WordPress page builder plugin, it has lots of features.
+As LiveCanvas is a powerful WordPress page builder plugin, it has many features.
 Here are some of the highlights of this tool to help you decide if it’s right for you.

-For a quick overview of the plugin, this video gives you a quick walkthrough of what LiveCanvas can do.
+This video gives you a quick walkthrough of what LiveCanvas can do for a quick overview of the plugin.

 A Developer-Friendly Page Builder Plugin

 One of the developer-friendly features of this page builder is the LiveCanvas code editor.
 When creating page designs with the plugin, you can quickly view the underlying HTML and CSS.
-Not only can you view this code but you can also edit it through the user-friendly editor.
+You can view this code but you can also edit it through the user-friendly editor.

-However, if you’re not a developer and have no interest in editing the underlying HTML and CSS, you can just use the front-end WYSIWYG interface of LiveCanvas to build your pages.
+However, suppose you’re not a developer and have no interest in editing the underlying HTML and CSS.
+In that case, you can just use the front-end WYSIWYG interface of LiveCanvas to build your pages.

 Lots of Readymade Content

-While LiveCanvas will definitely appeal to anyone who wants to create a totally custom WordPress website, it also comes with some great-looking readymade content.
+While LiveCanvas will appeal to anyone who wants to create a custom WordPress website, it also comes with great-looking ready-made content.

-A large number of sections is at your fingertips – that you can combine and mix in order to create custom web pages easily.
+A large number of sections is at your fingertips – that you can combine and mix to create custom web pages easily.

-Some examples of the types of sections this content covers include hero sections, features panels, gallery grids, and call-to-action panels.
+Some examples of sections this content covers include hero sections, features panels, gallery grids, and call-to-action panels.
 You can also add team member profile panels, pricing table sections, and testimonial displays.
-There are multiple variations of each type, so you should be able to find something that works for your site, no matter what your designs preferences and requirements are.
+There are multiple variations of each type, so you should be able to find something that works for your site, no matter your design preferences and requirements.

 Thanks to the stylish readymade content sections, you should find it easy to quickly build your pages with LiveCanvas.